knightjdr/cmgo/internal/assessment/localization/evaluate/README.md

 ```

 ### Output
-* `localization-known.txt`: the input file with a boolean indicate if known
+* `localization-known.txt`: the input file with a boolean indicating if known
 * `summary.txt`: summary statistics